Generalised Evasive Subspaces: Definitions and Preliminaries

 We also recall that for $N=mn$ and $n\geq 3$, an $m$-spread $\mA$ is Desarguesian if and only if it is {\it normal} (i.e., $\mA$ induces an $m$-spread on the subspace spanned by any two elements of $\mA$); see~\cite{lunardon1999normal}.
 In other words, any three spread elements span either a $2m$-dimensional space or a $3m$-dimensional space.

-Although Desarguesian spreads are the best known and most studied, in contrast with most of the literature on the subject we will \textit{not} restrict ourselves to Desarguesian spreads in this paper.
+\begin{remark} As mentioned previously, although Desarguesian spreads are the best known and most studied, in contrast with most of the literature on the subject we will \textit{not} restrict ourselves to Desarguesian spreads in this paper.
+We are generalising in two ways: partial spreads that are not necessarily complete or completable, and that are not necessarily contained in a Desarguesian spread. \end{remark}

+\begin{remark} In \cite{bartoli2021evasive}, the concept of \textbf{$(k,h)$-evasive} subspaces was introduced.
+This is the case where $\mathcal{A}$ is the set of subspaces of $X$ which are $k$-dimensional over $\fqm$.
+The definition in this paper is a generalisation of this concept. \end{remark}